Rapid7 Inc. (RPD): A Technical Analysis

 RPD) stock’s latest price update

-Rapid7 Inc. (NASDAQ: RPD) has experienced a decline in its stock price by -3.14 compared to its previous closing price of 44.94.
-However, the company has seen a fall of -6.79% in its stock price over the last five trading days.
+Rapid7 Inc. (NASDAQ: RPD)’s stock price has gone rise by 4.29 in comparison to its previous close of 45.00, however, the company has experienced a 2.04% increase in its stock price over the last five trading days.

 RPD’s Market Performance

-Rapid7 Inc. (RPD) has seen a -6.79% fall in stock performance for the week, with a -15.69% decline in the past month and a -9.41% plunge in the past quarter.
-The volatility ratio for the week is 3.32%, and the volatility levels for the past 30 days are at 5.04% for RPD.
-The simple moving average for the last 20 days is -6.99% for RPD’s stock, with a simple moving average of -1.52% for the last 200 days.
+Rapid7 Inc. (RPD) has seen a 2.04% rise in stock performance for the week, with a -5.42% decline in the past month and a -0.93% plunge in the past quarter.
+The volatility ratio for the week is 5.98%, and the volatility levels for the past 30 days are at 5.41% for RPD.
+The simple moving average for the past 20 days is 2.11% for RPD’s stock, with a 7.04% simple moving average for the past 200 days.

-During the last 5 trading sessions, RPD fell by -6.79%, which changed the moving average for the period of 200-days by -35.45% in comparison to the 20-day moving average, which settled at $46.46.
-In addition, Rapid7 Inc. saw 28.10% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RPD rose by +2.04%, which changed the moving average for the period of 200-days by -27.78% in comparison to the 20-day moving average, which settled at $45.84.
+In addition, Rapid7 Inc. saw 38.11% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading